MicrosoftDocs/architecture-center/docs/example-scenario/apps/devops-dotnet-webapp.md

 ## Pricing

-Explore the cost of running this solution, all of the services are pre-configured in the cost calculator.
-To see how the pricing would change for your particular use case change the appropriate variables to match your expected traffic.
+To explore the cost of running this solution, all of the services are pre-configured in the cost calculator.
+To see how the pricing would change for your particular use case, change the appropriate variables to match your expected traffic.

 We have provided three sample cost profiles based on amount of traffic you expect to get in your App Service solution.